 The Root-Tilden-Kern Program is the nation’s premier public service scholarship.
 Established in 1951, the scholarship has an impressive history; and scholarship alumni are some of the most powerful public service attorneys at work today.
 The program covers full tuition, without regard to financial need, for three years of law school for outstanding students who promise to pursue public service.

 Each year 20 scholars are selected based on three criteria: commitment to public service, academic excellence, and potential for leadership.
 In addition to full tuition, scholars participate in a program that nurtures future public service leaders by providing unique educational, mentoring, and networking opportunities.

-The program defines public service broadly: encompassing policy and legal positions with government (including judicial clerkships), electoral politics, non-profit organizations, academia, social entrepreneurship, community development, and law firms whose primary mission is serving the public interest.
+The program defines public service broadly: encompassing policy and legal positions with government, non-profit organizations, academia, social entrepreneurship, community development, and law firms whose primary mission is serving the public interest.

 For more information please review the program description, how to apply, and the selection process.
 After reading that information, you may want to review the answers to these frequently asked questions.